mohitpai/journey-optimizer.en/help/using/administration/object-based-access.md

 >title="Object level access control"
 >abstract="If you apply any labels that you don't have access to, then your access to this object will be revoked."

+>[!IMPORTANT]
+>
+>The use of Object level access control is currently restricted to selected customers, and will be deployed to all environments in a future release.

 Object level access control (OLAC) lets you define authorizations to manage data access to a selection of objects:

 * Journey